 After cruising the valley and hillsides for the views, we went higher into the side valley

-where streams made the progress easier providing relieve from negotiating the shrubby tundra.
+where streams made the progress easier providing relief from negotiating the shrubby tundra.

 There are two large glaciers in this valley.
 They feed these streams over the summer months.

 Overhead we noticed shining spikes of Svellnosglacier tongue overhanging into the valley.
 I took a shot with the camera in vertical position for a near square aspect ratio.

 It was about the time to turn back as this was supposed to be just a quick morning stroll into the valley before the sky clears up and we had ventured further already.

 If the sun started shining we were likely to burn our skin badly as all usual kit was left at our place.
 But we took our chances and raced higher to see if there is a chance to improve on the shot.

 And yes, this one is better and we felt rewarded with this opportunity.
 I used a small pocket of plants and mosses to get the composition I wanted.

 At this point, the terrain was a steep field of boulders, rock and glacial polish mixture.

 The luck seemed to be on our side so we decided to push it a bit further.
 Drinking the water that came along, we raced up head-on watching the sky.

 Spells of a direct and diffused light were dancing over the landscape.
 The odds were that the sky will clear up today but our chance was well alive.

 The polish became slippery near the glacier as the retreat is very recent and little to none weathering took place on this newly polished crag